nikokultalahti/new-mac-setup/README.md

 ## Getting Started

-1. gi

-### Prerequisites
+This project assumes that you have a clean, newly setup MacOS with git installed and you are able to run terminal commands.

 ### Installation

+1. Clone the repo with `git clone https://github.com/nikokultalahti/new-mac-setup.git`
+2. Move into the terminal with `cd new-mac-setup`

 ## Usage

-1. Clone the repo with `git clone https://github.com/nikokultalahti/new-mac-setup.git`
-2. Modify hostname in `3-config-os.sh` file as needed
+1. Run `sh 1-prep-os.sh`to update the OS and install XCode Developer Tools -> Reboot computer
+2. CD into the `new-mac-setup` folder and run `sh 2-install-software`.sh
+3. Run `sh 3-config-os.sh` -> Reboot computer

+You should now have updated computer with suitable settings and software installed.
+Next one can move to install dotfiles with `chezmoi`

 ## Roadmap